S4 method for class 'ConservationProblem,ANY,ANY,matrix'

 values one indicating if planning unit is allocated or not).
 Also, let

-If the argument to data is supplied as a matrix or
+If data is specified as a matrix or

 Matrix object, then the penalties are calculated as: